-A review written for the 2011 International Year of Chemistry by IOCD scientists Stephen Matlin and Berhanu Abegaz (Ethiopia) highlights achievements of the chemical sciences during more than two centuries of advancing knowledge and creating useful processes and products.
+Prior to the formation of C4S, a review written for the 2011 International Year of Chemistry by IOCD scientists Stephen Matlin and Berhanu Abegaz (Ethiopia) highlighted achievements of the chemical sciences during more than two centuries of advancing knowledge and creating useful processes and products.
 The C4S group presents insights from notable chemists of the past, which have stood the test of time and resonate with contemporary contexts beyond the science discipline itself; and overviews the work of C4S to promote IOCD and its role.
-The group reflects on the significance of the International Year of the Periodic Table of the Chemical Elements
+The group reflects on the significance of the International Year of the Periodic Table of the Chemical Elements.

 - S.A.
 Matlin, B.M.
 Abegaz, Chemistry for development.
 In: J. Garcia-Martinez, E. Serrano-Torregrosa (eds), The Chemical Element: Chemistry's Contribution to Our Global Future, Wiley-VCH, Weinheim, 2011, Chapter 1, 1-70. - G. Mehta, A. Krief, H. Hopf, S. A. Matlin.
 Living messages from chemistry icons: Legacies with contemporary relevance.
-2018, submitted. - A. Krief, H. Hopf, G. Mehta, S. A. Matlin.
+The Chemical Record 2019, 19, 675-686, doi: 10.1002/tcr.201800124. - A. Krief, H. Hopf, G. Mehta, S. A. Matlin.
 Repositionnement des sciences chimiques en vue de créer un avenir durable.
-Chimie Nouvelle 2018, in the pres. - S. A. Matlin, H. Hopf, G. Mehta, A. Krief.
+Chimie Nouvelle 2018, 127, 21-31. - S. A. Matlin, H. Hopf, G. Mehta, A. Krief.
 Repositioning the chemical sciences for a sustainable future.
-Chimie Nouvelle 2018, in the press. - H. Hopf, A. Krief, G. Mehta, S. A. Matlin.
-The chemical sciences and sustainability.
-(In German).
-Nachrichten aus der Chemie 2018, accepted. - S. A. Matlin, H. Hopf, A. Krief, G. Mehta.
-The simple matter of sustainability.
-2018, submitted.
+Chimie Nouvelle 2018, 128, 17-27.